khrissianjoi/CA208/SoftwareTesting.md

 - _functional requirements_
 - fault detection a major objective
 - _'what_ the system must do"
+- not concerned about the source code of the application
 examples: unit testing, user acceptance, integration testing, unit testing.

 <b>Non-functional system testing</b>
 - concerned with _non-functional_ or technical requirements.
 - "_how_ the system does what it does."
+- explicitly designed to test the readiness of a system
 examples: performance testing, stress testing, probability testing, compliance testing.

 ### Acceptance User Testing (UAT)